rubainwabo/push_swap/README.md

             //note that push_swap has always to give the list of instructions which is piped into the checker program

 BONUS :
-- Using checker -v or push_swap -v will display every state of the stacks while sorting or verifying the sort.
+- Using checker -v or push_swap -v will display every states of the stacks while sorting or verifying the sort.

 - PUSH_SWAP + VISUALIZER :